 The towns of New Mexico are a study in contrast.
 Some, like Albuquerque or Santa Fe, are shining examples.
-In contrast, others remained hidden away from sight due to their remote location and inhospitable climate, which made them difficult for settlers early on because they required more resources than what most areas provided at that time.
+In contrast, others remained hidden from sight due to their remote location and inhospitable climate, making them difficult for settlers early on because they required more resources than most areas provided at that time.

 If you listen very closely indeed-for all our histories are bound up together–you can hear them called out by whichever name has been lost over time: Bridal-Chamber.